Seniors Online logo

 Your safety and wellbeing are important.
 Never feel ashamed to ask for help for yourself, or someone you care about.

 Help is available if you are experiencing, or are at risk of experiencing, elder abuse.
-Call Senior Rights Victoria’s free helpline on 1300 368 821 from 10 am to 5 pm, Monday to Friday.
+Call the free elder abuse helpline on 1300 368 821 from 10 am to 5 pm, Monday to Friday.
+This service is delivered by Seniors Rights Victoria.
 If you need an interpreter, please call the Translating and Interpreting Service on 131 450 and ask them to call the helpline.

 If you are a concerned friend or family member: